AdobeDocs/campaign-web.en/help/v8/content/create-email-content.md

    >[!NOTE]
    >
    >Stacking columns is not compatible with all email programs.
-When not supported, columns will not be stacked.
+When not supported, columns are not stacked.

     <!--Once placed in the email, you cannot move nor remove your components unless there is already a content component or a fragment placed inside.
 This is not true in AJO - TBC?-->